vbobrov/slideshow/README.md

 Save button will save the changes.
 If the changes are successful the background will switch to green for a few seconds.
 If the changes fail for any reason, the background will turn red and stay in Edit mode.

-Cancel can be pressed to discard any changes.
+Cancel will discard any changes.

 To speed up operation of the App, metadata retrieved from Flickr is cached on the local disk.
 There's a button in the menu bar at the top to force a refresh from Flickr.
 The cache is also discarded after one hour of inactivity.